 My small business relies on larger businesses.
 What’s more, corporate stores can employ more people than my business can.
 Large, franchised businesses can put food on more tables and feed more families than my business can.
 And if it’s important to note, the income earned from those employees who work at those big businesses can send far more kids to ballet and sports practice than my business can.
 I think a lot of large businesses need to step up and do a much better job in their labor practices as well as their pay scales in relation to a living wage, insurance options, and paid leave, but despite that, I’m doubtful we can get away from the fact that we need a spectrum of businesses to sustain economies.

 Whether you’re buying from small, local shops and vendors, from a work-at-home-parent who is selling his or her direct-sales wares, or from freelancers and artisans whose main bread and butter is to create commissioned designs for larger corporations to produce and sell—those tributary or distributary sources are still often relying on or even going toward a larger source…which is probably going up to a CEO somewhere.
 You’re supporting both.
 Mostly, that’s a good thing.
-When at all possible, it needs to be a healthy ecosystem, not a winner-takes-all battle against each other.
+When at all possible, it needs to be a healthy ecosystem cooperating together, not a winner-takes-all battle against each other.

 In theory, responsible capitalism has a lot of practical merit toward solving debt and providing sustainable income.
 (For more on that, Poverty Cure is one organization that sheds light on the global impact of what building businesses can do toward sustainable income streams that benefit communities.)
 That theory relies on the idea that people operate in an ethical manner.
 Unfortunately, that isn’t always able to be seen or known about in practice and is often subjective at best, but I hope the large businesses who do support ethical practices will be an example to those who don’t.